khalid-hussain/shaheen/chap16.md

 mercy for us.

 Yesterday's sun saw dark clouds of hopelessness on your faces and today's sun sees the smiles of gladness on your lips.
-The mujahideen of the border have taught you a forgotten lesson and that is that the secret of the strength of the Muslims is not in their number but rather in their iman.
+The mujāhidīn of the border have taught you a forgotten lesson and that is that the secret of the strength of the Muslims is not in their number but rather in their iman.